KatherineMichel/portfolio/conference-blog-posts/recap-of-pycon-us-2019.md

 ![](recap-of-pycon-us-2019-images/terminal-tower.jpg)

-Cleveland skyline as seen from the Terminal Tower Observation Deck, taken by Katherine Michel
+Cleveland skyline as seen from the Terminal Tower Observation Deck; photo credit: Katherine Michel

 ### Development Sprints and More Sight Seeing